Stefan-Stojanovic/curriculum/web/html/html-entities/non-breaking-space.md

 ---
 ## Content

-In HTML, the non-breaking space is a character entity which can:

-* Create white space between words or web page elements
-* Stop the browser from breaking a line in the wrong place.
+The HTML non-breaking space is a character entity used for either creating white space between words or web page elements, or to stop a browser from breaking a line where it shouldn't

 To insert a non-breaking space you would use either the HTML entity *name* or the HTML entity *number* :